deep-foundation/.github/profile/README.md

 [![Login as the administrator YouTube video](https://raw.githubusercontent.com/deep-foundation/.github/main/LoginAsAdministratorUserInDeep.png "Login as the administrator YouTube video")](https://www.youtube.com/watch?v=WNyz_jp9cAk)

-# 3. Install your favourite package
+# 3. Choose and install your favourite package

-For example we have packages with `deep-package` keyword in NPM.
-These packages can be without UI (with behaviour: sensor or actuator handlers) or with UI (client handlers).
+We have packages with `deep-package` keyword in NPM (125+ packages).

+These packages contain links.
+Each link can be a type or an instance of a type.
+Each link can have an attached value.

+Some packages can contain handlers.
+Handlers are links that define which code should be executed up on which event (insert, update, delete, ...).
+Handlers can act as actuators or sensorts.
+Handlers can also describe the UI, these handlers are called client handlers.

+Here are examples of packages:

 | @deep-foundation/chatgpt    | [@deep-foundation/chatgpt-ui](https://www.npmjs.com/package/@deep-foundation/chatgpt-ui) |
 | -------- | ------- |